0xfourzerofour/api-gateway-service-proxy/README.md

 ### Note

-You will need to deploy the API gateway before being able to access the endpoint.
+- You will need to deploy the API gateway before being able to access the endpoint.
+- My example does not require an Authorizer because I prefer to define the auth permissions at a service level

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.